 Board policy and the terms and conditions of these contracts set out the bases for the determination of the amounts on which the additional discretionary benefits are based and within which the Company may exercise its discretion as to the amount and timing of their payment to contract holders.
-At least 90% of the eligible investment return must be attributed to contract holders as a group while the amount and timing of the distribution to individual contract holders is at the discretion of the Company, subject to the advice of the Approved Actuary.
+At least 90% of the eligible investment return must be attributed to contract holders as a group while the amount and timing of the discretion of the discretion of the Company, subject to the advice of the Approved Actuary.